Aggressive Advocacy. Compassionate Counsel.

 If the police did not inform you of your Miranda rights before questioning you, your attorney may argue that any statements you made should be excluded from the evidence.

 These are just a few possible defenses that may be used against drug charges in Indiana.
 The effectiveness of each defense will depend on the specific facts and circumstances of your case.
-It's important to consult with an experienced criminal defense attorney who can evaluate your case and develop a strategy tailored to your situation.
+It’s important to consult with an experienced Indianapolis drug crimes attorney who can evaluate your case and develop a strategy tailored to your situation.